-Competitors in this market include regional retail contractor yards who also manufacture components, as well as regional manufacturers of components.
+Competitors in this market include national and regional retail contractor yards who also manufacture components and provide framing services, as well as regional manufacturers of components.
 Our objective is to continue to increase our manufacturing capacity and framing capabilities for this market while developing a national presence.
 We believe our primary competitive advantages relate to the engineering and design capabilities of our regional staff, customer relationships, product quality and timeliness of delivery.